One way of acquiring Belgian nationality is the naturalisation procedure.

 Naturalisation is a concessionary measure granted by the House of Representatives.
 In contrast to the declaration procedure or the normal choice of nationality, in this case foreigners have no right to Belgian nationality, but the House may nevertheless grant Belgian nationality as a concession.

 Once the dossier is complete, the Registrar will forward your application to the House of Representatives.
 The House will then take a decision over granting naturalisation.
-The public prosecutor's office, the Aliens Office and the National Security Department will all be consulted and have a period of four months in which to submit their opinion.
+The public prosecutor's office, the Aliens Office and the National Security Department will all be consulted.
 The Naturalisation Act takes the form of a law.
 You are Belgian on the day on which the law appears in the Belgisch Staatsblad/Moniteur belge.